romainl/minivimrc/README.md

 * mappings for juggling with buffers
 * mappings for juggling with definitions (definition-search, tags)
 * mappings for juggling with matches (include-search)
+* mappings for juggling with quickfix entries
 * mappings for smoothing out search and replace
-* a more useful :Grep command
-* mappings for juggling with quickfix entries
+* mappings for smoothing out the use of list-like commands
 * mappings for a better command-line
-* mappings for smoothing out the use of list-like commands
 * mappings for a more intuitive completion menu
+* a more useful :Grep command
 * simplistic brace expansion
 * small colorscheme tweaks

+## Bonus

+There are also some JavaScript-oriented settings at the bottom.
+They are largely unnecessary if you don't write JavaScript.